 God, please keep us from being silent.
 Help us to speak your gospel to these people.
 And God, we pray knowing that our words can’t convince them, only your spirit can do this supernatural work.
 Only you can work salvation.
 We ask you God, please work salvation in their lives.
 We’re asking for that right now, together.
 And God we’re uniting our hearts together also for Gujarati Hindus all across India, spread out in other countries.
 God, we pray for your salvation to be made known.
 God, we pray that you would work Salvation among Gujarati Hindus.
 Please God, please, save them.

 Open their eyes to you as the one and only true God, as the one who has made away for them to be forgiven of their sins.
 God, please work salvation, cause the gospel to go to them.
 Send out laborers to take the gospel to Gujarati men and women and children, God we pray that you would work your salvation among them.
 That they may be reached with the gospel.
 That disciples may be made and churches might be planted and multiplied among them.
 God, work salvation in ways that lead to celebration.
-To celebration in heaven and celebration on earth as we say today, the Lord has worked salvation for this person, for that person, for this people group, for that people group.
-God work salvation, we pray.
+To celebration in heaven and celebration on earth.
+As we say today, the Lord has worked salvation for this person.
+He has done this for that person and for this people group, for that people group.
+God, work salvation, we pray.
 In Jesus’ name, we pray.
 Amen.

 View the 2021 McLean Bible Church Reading Plan.